splunk/public-o11y-docs/gdi/monitors/collectd.md

 ## Metrics

-The Splunk Distribution of OpenTelemetry Collector does not do any built-in filtering of metrics coming out of this monitor.
+The Splunk Distribution of OpenTelemetry Collector does not do any built-in filtering of metrics coming out of this integration.

-## Get help
+## Troubleshooting

 ```{include} /_includes/troubleshooting.md
 ```